tim-schilling/deps/final/0018-technical-governance-6x.rst

 In the event of a dispute between the Steering Council and a team, the DSF Board shall serve as mediator.
-Any member of the DSF Board who is also a member of the Steering Council or of the affected team will abstain from the DSF Board's decision-making in such mediation.
+Any member of the DSF Board who is also a member of the affected team will abstain from the DSF Board's decision-making in such mediation.
 The decision of the DSF Board in the dispute will be binding on both the Steering Council and the affected team.